Complaints Procedure for Debt Recovery

 What is a complaint?

-A complaint is an expression of dissatisfaction (verbal or written) relating to the services delivered by us, or the way in which a customer has been treated by us, which may have resulted in financial loss, material distress, or material inconvenience.
+A complaint is a formal expression of dissatisfaction, whether verbal or written, regarding the services we provide or the manner in which a customer has been treated by us, which may have caused financial loss, material distress, or significant inconvenience.

 How to raise a complaint

 In the first instance, you should contact the case handler to discuss your concerns.
-Alternatively, you may direct concerns to .
+Alternatively, if you would prefer to escalate a complaint, you may direct concerns to the following central oversight functions.

-We will acknowledge all complaints within 24 hours to 3 working days of receipt of your complaint, with the exception of:
+We will acknowledge all complaints within 24 hours to 3 working days of receiving the complaint, with the exception of:

-- Complaints received by telephone where we have been able to resolve the matter immediately; and
+- Complaints where we have been able to resolve the matter immediately; and

 - Complaints where the customer has specifically asked us not to contact them.